nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `list`

 ### Finding Students
-This section guides you on how to find students of your choice in TAB.
+This section guides you on how to find or filter students of your choice in TAB.

 --------------------------------------------------------------------------------------------------------------------